hermancombrink/netlify2/content/articles/microservice.md

 ---
 author:
-  name: Benjamin
+  name: Herman
-  bio: All about Benjamin
+  bio: Software Developer / Solutions Architect
 image: /home-1/17.jpg
 title: Microservice
 description: To micro or not to micro